 What is the difference between a conveyancing solicitor and a licensed conveyancer?

 A licensed conveyancer is a legal professional trained in property law.
-They have the expertise to deal with standard property transactions and related issues, but they are not a fully quailed solicitor.
+They have the expertise to deal with standard property transactions and related issues, but they are not a fully qualified solicitor.
 A conveyancing solicitor is a fully qualified solicitor who specialises in property law, meaning they can handle property transactions, but also have wider legal expertise.
-In general, conveyancing solicitors charge higher fees due to their higher level of training and legal knowledge.

 At HCB we have both licensed conveyancers and conveyancing solicitors on our team.
 This means we can offer a cost-effective, efficient service for all standard residential property transactions, while also having the depth and breath of knowledge provided by fully qualified residential property solicitors when required, giving you the best of both worlds.